 While you do not have to inject to get a moist, tender result, it is a great option if you want intense flavor permeating the entire cut of meat.

-Injecting your meat, on the other hand, can be done in a matter of minutes, and will deliver the moisture and flavour straight to the heart of your cut of meat.
+Injecting your meat, on the other hand, can be done in a matter of minutes and will deliver the moisture and flavor straight to the heart of your cut of meat.

 The best types of meat to inject